 So, as I always do, I gathered them on Tuesday morning and told them, “I need you all to know that I fired someone yesterday, and I want you to hear it from me so there’s no need to gossip or wonder what’s going on.”

 As I told them, I saw faces that conveyed a variety of emotions.
 Empathy.
 “I told you so.”
 But the most telling ones showed the team’s sense of relief.
 They were relieved that someone finally stepped up and fired their biggest obstacle.

 My job, boiled down to its elements, is simple:

 Hire the right people.
 Make the end goal crystal clear.
 Give the team the tools they need.
-Remove all obstacles to achieving the goal.
+Remove (or in this case, fire) all obstacles to achieving the goal.

-The team was relieved because I finally stepped up and did a crucial part of my job on Monday.
+The team was relieved because I finally did a crucial part of my job on Monday.
 I removed an obstacle that was keeping them from achieving the goal I had given them.

 I know I did the right thing because my team’s reaction said so.